-- Carytown parking decks operating revenue remained stable during the fiscal year 2010.
-As described at note 11 to the financial statements, the City of Richmond provides funding for operation of the decks. - Operating expenses of \$93,000 decreased 25.8% from prior year.
-The current year expense decrease was primarily from \$31,000 maintenance expense required during fiscal year 2009 to replace stairs at both decks.
+• Expenses at the Carytown parking decks remained stable during the fiscal year 2011.
+Parking at these two facilities is free of charge.
+As described at note 11 to the financial statements, the City of Richmond provides funding for operation of the decks.

-OVERFIEW OF THE FINANCIAL STATEMENTS
+OVERVIEW OF THE FINANCIAL STATEMENTS